About Me

 Pizza

 Pizza must be one of the most popular dishes on the planet and while it is difficult to make it to the standards of the best pizzas ashore, even in a simple galley, you can certainly make something very acceptable and considerably more appetising than some pizzas I have bought.
-I've found that I get excellent results fromcooking them in my frying pan, which is also a lot more economical on fuel than cooking a pizza in the oven; however, this does limit its size.
+I've found that I get excellent results from cooking them in my frying pan, which is also a lot more economical on fuel than cooking a pizza in the oven; however, this does limit its size.
 You also need a first-class quality pan for pizza, because they have to get very hot.
 I recommend that you used one made of cast metal, ideally with vertical sides, ie a skillet.
 Cast-iron pans are relatively inexpensive, if you shop around, and often available second hand.
 Personally, I prefer cast alloy, but they are a considerable investment.
-If you don’t have an oven, your frying pan will constantly be used as a substitute, so one of good quality is an investment that is well worth while for oven-free cooks.
+If you don’t have an oven, your frying pan will constantly be used as a substitute, so one of good quality is an investment which is well worth while for oven-free cooks.

 If you do have an oven, theres no need for any special equipment, although a rolling pin is nice to have.
 Nor do you to roll out the dough into a perfect circle; indeed, if you simply roll it out to fit your baking sheet, you will be able to make a larger pizza and make best use of your oven.
 I can see nothing unattractive in the ‘rustic’ appearance of a near rectangle.
 Even when I had an oven, I found I got the best results from partly pre-cooking the dough.
 I'm pleased to be able to report than an Italian sailor I met, told me that his mother always made them like this, so I reckon that I am not alone in finding that it’s simply not possible to have a standard oven retain its heat sufficiently for the sort base that you get at the local pizzeria.
-If you're fantastical about pizza, I suppose you could a pizza stone to put in your oven, but it would be a nuisance to store safely and I suspect it would be more trouble than it's worth on a boat.
+If you're fanatical about pizza, I suppose you could buy a pizza stone to put in your oven, but it would be a nuisance to store safely and I suspect it would be more trouble than it's worth on a boat.
 Whether using the oven or a frying pan, I suggest that you pre-cook it and flip it over before adding the topping.
 That way it both rises and cooks properly.

 The following recipe makes a base for a 230 mm (9 in) frying pan.
 I have to admit that when I make it for myself, I usually manage to get through two-thirds of it, but I’m not a delicate feeder.
-I prefer not to have too thick a base, but if you are feeding two hearty appetites, you can make more dough for a thicker and more substantial base, make two smaller pizza (cooking the second while eating the first) or invest in a larger frying pan!
+I prefer not to have too thick a base, but if you are feeding two hearty appetites, you can make more dough for a thicker and more substantial base, make two smaller pizzas (cooking the second while eating the first) or invest in a larger frying pan!
 Just keep the proportions of the dough ingredients the same.

 Serves 2